 7-III.1.4 The ITU deals with all telecommunications matters, both for radio and for line transmission purposes, and is supported by its technical agencies ITU-R and ITU-T for study and research in radio and line transmission, respectively.
 Their output is normally in the form of Recommendations and for worldwide publication and dissemination.
 A small proportion of ITU-R documentation is validated to the same treaty status as that in the Radio Regulations by means of a linked reference.

-7-III.1.5 This section highlights Regulations of special importance to aviation indicating their context and scope in relation to aeronautical use of the spectrum.
+7-III.1.5 This section [what section?] highlights Regulations of special importance to aviation indicating their context and scope in relation to aeronautical use of the spectrum.

 7-III.2 ITU CONSTITUTION